ankschoubey/blog/src/content/post/philosophy/core-values/responsibility/v1-phase-1.md

 ---
 comments: true
-description: Phase 1 in the second part of the live hard program after 75 Hard.
+excerpt: Phase 1 in the second part of the live hard program after 75 Hard.
 I was able to do all the tasks of 75 Hard and 3 other tasks that were needed including the 8 critical taks.
 In this post, I share my journey and tips.
 tags:
  - non-technical
  - responsibility
 publishDate: 2023-08-27T20:52:08.052481
 last-modified-purpose:
-permalink: /v1/phase-1
+slug: /v1/phase-1
 title: Journey Through Phase 1 Challenge of the Live Hard Program
 toc: false
 image: /images/phase1/2.jpg